namhaivu173/Uber_Lyft_project/README.md

 ## III.
 Files shared:

 - .ipynb: presents a comprehensive report that fulfills all main goals (using Python)
+- .html: the printed output of the .ipynb script
 - .rmd: presents a smaller report that focuses solely on the predictive modelling portion (using R)
 - .pdf: the report knitted by the R Markdown (.rmd) script
 - .rar: contains the data set used for this project